MarcusBarnes/islandora_compound_batch/README.md

 #### Step 2: Generating structure files

 Once you have your content arranged, you will need to generate a 'structure file' for each object.
-To do this, run the `create_structure_files.php` script in this module's extras/scripts directory: `php create_strcutre_files.php path/to/directory/containing/compound_objects`.
+To do this, run the `create_structure_files.php` script in this module's extras/scripts directory: `php create_structure_files.php path/to/directory/containing/compound_objects`.
 Running this script will add a `structure.xml` file to each parent object:

 ```
 input_directory